Adaptive Non-parametric Estimation of Mean and Autocovariance in Regression with Dependent Errors

-Correlation is ubiquitous in applications, particularly when data collected sequentially over time, and ignoring this can have severe consequences for inference.
-Covariance is typically taken into account by either making parametric assumptions on the dependence structure, or by relying on introducing hyperparameters that then have be set heuristically.
-We propose a fully automatic, non-parametric, adaptive method to estimate both mean function and autocovariance function, and further supply confidence sets for the mean function that quantify the uncertainty of the estimator.
+Correlation is ubiquitous in applications, particularly when data is collected sequentially over time, and ignoring this can have severe consequences for inference.
+Covariance in data is typically taken into account by either making parametric assumptions on the dependence structure, or by relying on introducing tuning parameters that then have be set heuristically.
+We propose a fully automatic, nonparametric method to estimate both mean function and auto-covariance function, and further supply credible sets for the mean function that quantify the uncertainty of the estimator.
+The order of the splines to be used in the estimator is also estimated from the data, fully data driven.
 The approach is implemented in the R package {\sl eBsc} (available from the authors), and delivers results in a quick and numerically stable way.

-Our method is iterative.
-We start with an arbitrary guess of the correlation structure (e.g., independent) and recursively update the our data-driven choice for the smoothing parameter and correlation structure.
-We can show that, under appropriate, mild assumptions, the initial choice of the smoothing parameter is consistent for an oracle, which is of the correct magnitude, but not optimal.
-After further iterations, the choice of the smoothing parameter is consistent for the oracle that has access to the true covariance structure of the data.
-Also our estimate of the covariance structure is consistent.
-The order of the splines to be used in the estimator is also estimated from the data.

-Our numerical simulations suggest that when the covariance structure is parametric our (non-parametric) method is typically outperformed at estimating the autocovariance function by parametric methods, but still delivers comparable results for the mean.
-Under the same situation, compared to other non-parametric methods we seem to perform better at estimating the covariance structure.
-When the covariance structure is non-parametric we strongly outperform competing methods.